Roman Reigns Puts Twitter Hater In His Place, Proves Even Social Media Is His Yard Now

 With Roman Reigns notching recent wins in his belt against Braun Strowman and The Undertaker, there is certainly speculation regarding who the next big dog will be that could challenge Roman Reigns, and Kane would most certainly fit the bill.

-On the other side of that coin, Roman Reigns has also already proven that he can withstand the Choke slam and Tombstone, and perhaps his recent bout with The Undertaker could serve him well should he suit up to take on Kane.
+On the other side of that coin, Roman Reigns has also already proven that he can withstand the Chokeslam and Tombstone, and perhaps his recent bout with The Undertaker could serve him well should he suit up to take on Kane.
 That said, however, if the hellfire and brimstone were to ever come down on Roman Reigns, he may need more than his Superman Punch and Spear to come out of the match victorious.

 Either way, with fans booing and cheering him in equal measure, it will be interesting to see just what the WWE decides to do with Roman Reigns moving forward.
 The odds are good that they will continue their push of the “Big Dog,” and it will be up to Roman Reigns to make sure that he defends his yard.